ruancarllo/ruancarllo/README.md

         </a>
       </th>
       <th>
-        <p>Projetus.cloud is a cloud computing platform, active on both servers and clients.
+        <p align="left">Projetus.cloud is a cloud computing platform, active on both servers and clients.
 Using WebSocket connections and a simple interface built with Flutter, it performs actions such as accessing, creating and removing files and folders from the target computer.</p>
       </th>
     </tr>
     <tr>